WM-SEMERU/dl4se/results/README.md

 # Interpretation & Evaluation

-## Statistical Facts and Arguments Supporting the SLR
+## Statistical Facts and Arguments Supporting the SLR [2020 results]
 ### What types of SE tasks have been addressed by DL-based approaches?
 - Arg1: Software Researchers use a diverse set of SE tasks when automating with DL approaches:
   - Fact 1: Around the 70% of the task distribution shows distinct SE tasks topics with percentages evenly distributed (~[3-5]%).